arthurhohinng/Inwit/doc/sprint3/PB.md

 17. When operating a restaurant, the ability to manage orders should exist.
 It should be possible to cancel an order and view earnings made from an order
 18. When operating a restaurant, the ability to modify and change an order should exist, a restaurant should be able to refund for items that are out of stock
 19. When operating a restaurant, incoming orders should notify me, there should also be notifications for cancelled or modified orders
-20. When operating a restaurant, the ability to track the whereabouts of containers should exist and an inventory system on containers should be present
 21. When operating a restaurant, it should be possible to modify the menu at any time, this includes adding items, removing items, and changing prices.
 This should update immediately
 28. When operating a restaurant, it should be possible to modify order status at any time.
 This should update immediately
 66. When making a customer order, it should be easy to use my Inwit tablet to assign a container to the corresponding customer order